Arksine/moonraker/docs/web_api.md

     Debug APIs may expose security vulnerabilities.
 They should only be enabled by developers on secured machines.

-#### List Database Namespaces (debug)
+#### List Database Info (debug)

-Debug version of [List Namespaces](#list-namespaces).
-Return value includes namespaces exlusively reserved for Moonraker.
-Only availble when Moonraker's debug features are enabled.
+Debug version of [List Database Info](#list-database-info).
+Returns all namespaces, including those exlusively reserved for Moonraker.
+In addition, registered SQL tables are reported.

 HTTP request: